Alfresco/docs-alfresco/insight-engine/latest/install/options.md

         -Dalfresco.secureComms=none
         ```

-    See [Configuring Alfresco Search and Insight Engine]({% link insight-engine/latest/config/sharding/create/index.md %}#Core templates) for a brief description of the out-of-the-box Solr core templates.
+    See [Setting up Solr Sharding]({% link insight-engine/latest/config/sharding/create/index.md %}#core-templates) for a brief description of the out-of-the-box Solr core templates.

 4. If you use several languages across your organization, you **must** enable cross-language search support in all fields.
 To do this add the following to the alfresco-insight-engine/solrhome/conf/shared.properties file: